Reverse Mortgage Qualifications

 Having a mortgage on your home isn’t necessarily a problem.
 Your reverse mortgage would first be used to pay off the existing mortgage(s), and then any remaining proceeds would be yours.
 Many homeowners use a reverse mortgage for this purpose, freeing themselves from the burden of monthly mortgage payments.
 With a reverse mortgage from Longbridge Financial, no monthly mortgage payments are required.

-The most common types of homes to qualify for reverse mortgage loans are single-family homes.
+The most common types of homes to meet the reverse mortgage qualifications are single-family homes.
 However, multi-family homes (up to four units) can also qualify, as long as one of the four units serves as the borrower’s primary residence.
 Manufactured homes can qualify if they meet Federal Housing Administration (FHA) requirements.
 Condominiums can also qualify for a reverse mortgage, following specific guidelines from the Department of Housing and Urban Development (HUD).

 To qualify for a reverse mortgage, homeowners must be able to pay their own property taxes, homeowner’s insurance, and home maintenance.
 HOA fees, if applicable, will also need to be paid.
 Borrowers also cannot be delinquent on any federal debt.
 Lastly, you will need to meet with a HUD-approved reverse mortgage counselor before completing your loan application.